OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 Need more details on how to configure various authentication methods?
 Read the [Kubernetes cluster docs](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes-target#add-a-kubernetes-target).

 #### Kubernetes namespace
-6. Specify the namespace for this deployment target, for example, `default`.
+6. Specify the namespace for this deployment target, for example `default`.

 #### Worker Pool
 7. Select **Hosted Ubuntu** as the default Worker Pool.